 Spousal maintenance can be paid on a periodic basis, such as monthly payments, or as a lump sum payment.
 The amount of spousal maintenance awarded will depend on the specific circumstances of each case.

 Geelong Legal can provide you with expert advice on spousal maintenance and help you navigate the complex legal issues surrounding separation and divorce.
-We can assist you in negotiating a fair settlement that takes into account your financial needs and obligations.
+Our Geelong family lawyers can assist you in negotiating a fair settlement that takes into account your financial needs and obligations.